tc39/proposal-weakrefs/specs/weakrefs.md

 The MARK method explains how the normal mark phase of gc marks through a weak reference.
 It treats the `target` pointer as strong *unless* it has not been observed in the current turn.
-A more complete version of this code is at the end of the document, and covers more cases and subtleties.

 ```js
 function makeWeakRef(target, executor = void 0, holdings = void 0) {